 Fun Things to do in St. Louis with Kids

-While in Forest Park, take a paddle boat ride, explore the St. Louis Science Center (free!), the St. Louis Zoo (free!), the Missouri History Museum (free!), enjoy a picnic lunch, play on the park structures, walk the trails, or take in a show at the outdoor Muni theater; there’s a ton to do in the 13,000 acres of this park!
+While in Forest Park you can also take a paddle boat ride, explore the St. Louis Science Center (free!), the St. Louis Zoo (free!), the Missouri History Museum (free!), enjoy a picnic lunch, play on the park structures, walk the trails, or take in a show at the outdoor Muni theater.
+There’s a ton to do in the 13,000 acres of this park!

-8. Visit the Old Courthouse (site of the Dred Scott Case)- FREE!
+3. Visit the Old Courthouse, Site of the Dred Scott Case

-St. Louis’ Old Courthouse is framed by the Gateway Arch; it’s a stunner just to see.
+St. Louis’ Old Courthouse is framed by the Gateway Arch and it’s a stunner to see.
 After snapping a few pictures of its beauty, step inside to examine a surprising look into our nation’s civil rights history.

 Want more Missouri fun?
 Check out the Top 10 Things to do in Missouri with kids.